High Speed Rail video © 2019 and © 2022 Grant Johnson (drone videographer), PRISM Engineering, Music © 2019 Adam Lehi Johnson

 OF COURSE, Rail makes much more sense for China where most people congregate/live in densely populated super-cities, and where there are few other viable transportation options to go from CITY to CITY, excepting a bus, but in that option, travel times are extremely limited, take longer than a car, and the last 5 mile connection to end-of-journey choices are limited and slow.
 Long waits.
 Lots of standing.
 Making the personal vehicle look very attractive on those factors.

-HS, if it can be accomplished, would be kind of a showcase type infrastructure, a Transportation Trophy for California, but 99% of the drivers will not be affected by it according to the CAHSRA.
-Rather than allow real solutions to be engineered by Traffic and Transportation Engineers, in recent years it seems that many politicians are FOCUSED on passing laws and policies that actually frustrate the existing transportation systems, BY IGNORING IT, and instead making policy seemingly designed to GET PEOPLE OUT OF CARS, but the fact is, history shows, that this has not been working.
+HSR, if it can be accomplished, would be kind of a showcase type infrastructure, a Transportation Trophy for California, but 99% of the drivers will not be affected by it according to the CAHSRA.
+Rather than allow real solutions to be engineered by Traffic and Transportation Engineers, in recent years it seems that many politicians are FOCUSED on passing laws and policies that actually frustrate the existing transportation systems, BY IGNORING IT, and instead making policy seemingly designed to GET PEOPLE OUT OF CARS, but the fact is, history shows, that this has not been working. it has not been working.

 Traffic jams seem to be as bad as ever, worse actually, and especially in urban areas where EIR focus for transportation is on reduction of Vehicle Miles Traveled (VMT) instead of real world traffic impacts.
 The CA legislature wiped traffic impacts OUT of the CEQA California EIR process.
 These policies ignore the commute times of millions and millions of people, and major projects can be built, cause additional traffic, impact freeways, and not be considered an "impact" if it reduces VMT.
 In the mean time, traffic is moving slower and slower, polluting more and more air as cars take hours to get to work.
 Time is also being wasted now, with the hope that a few of these same people will start walking or riding bikes and ditch the traffic congestion.
 Well, its not really that easy ...and actually, it doesn't seem to be working in any measurable way.
 The needle isn't even moving, and if it does move, LOS F is getting worse.